top of page

 On May 15, the KP Trend Model returned to a Green status after a brief visit to Yellow and even a few days in Red during the chaotic days at the beginning of April.

-Accordingly, our recom-mended US equity allocation is once again fully invested, which we implement as 95% large cap equties and roughly 5% cash.
+Our recommended US equity allocation is once again fully invested, which we implement as 95% large cap equties and roughly 5% cash.

 Identifying Market Trends